haibol2016/ATACseqQCWorkshop/README.md

 # Best practices for ATAC-seq QC and data analysis

-## Haibo Liu*, Rui Li*, Kai Hu* and Lihua Julie Zhu*
+## Haibo Liu*, Jianhong Ou, Rui Li*, Kai Hu* and Lihua Julie Zhu*

 Haibo Liu, Department of Animal Science, Iowa State University, Ames, IA, 50010, USA. [haibol@iastate.edu](mailto:haibol@iastate.edu)
 Jianhong Ou, Department of Cell Biology, Duke University Medical Center, Durham, NC, 27710, USA.
 [Rui.Li@umassmed.edu](mailto:Rui.Li@umassmed.edu)
+Rui Li, Department of Molecular, Cell and Cancer Biology, Worcester, MA01655, USA.
+[Rui.Li@umassmed.edu](mailto:Kai.Hu@umassmed.edu)
 Kai Hu, Department of Molecular, Cell and Cancer Biology, Worcester, MA01655, USA.
 [Kai.Hu@umassmed.edu](mailto:Kai.Hu@umassmed.edu)
 Corresponding author: Lihua Julie Zhu, Department of Molecular, Cell and Cancer Biology, Program in Molecular Medicine, Program in Bioinformatics and Integrative Biology, Worcester, MA01655, USA.
 [Julie.Zhu@umassmed.edu](mailto:Julie.Zhu@umassmed.edu)
 *Denotes workshop presenter

 # Workshop Description
-IIn this workshop, we will provide a valuable introduction to the current best practices for ATAC-seq assays, high quality data generation and computational analysis workflow.
-Then, we will walk the participants through the analysis of an ATAC-seq data set. single cell ATAC-seq data analysis will be briefly covered at the end by comparing to the bulk ATAC-seq data analysis.
+In this workshop, we will provide a valuable introduction to the current best practices for ATAC-seq assays, high quality data generation and computational analysis workflow.
+Then, we will walk the participants through the analysis of an ATAC-seq data set.
+Single cell ATAC-seq data analysis will be briefly covered at the end by comparing to the bulk ATAC-seq data analysis.
 Detailed tutorials including R scripts will be provided for reproducibility and follow-up exploration.

 **Expectation:** After this workshop, participants should be able to apply the learned skills to analyzing their own ATAC-seq data, provide constructive feedback to experimenters who expect to generate high-quality ATAC-seq data, and identify ATAC-seq data of reliable quality for further analysis.